Neuro Rehabilitation

 How can physiotherapy help after a stroke?

-Physiotherapists often work with other professionals to help you with the range of problems that stroke can cause.
-You may be helped by occupational therapists, speech and language therapists, doctors, nurses and social workers.
-This is called the multi-disciplinary team, or stroke team.
-Some physiotherapists specialize in conditions caused by changes in the brain, such as stroke and other neurological conditions such as brain injury.
-They can be known as Neuro physios or neurological physiotherapists.
+Physiotherapists often work with other professionals to help you address the range of problems that a stroke can cause.
+You may receive assistance from occupational therapists, speech and language therapists, doctors, nurses, and social workers.
+This collaborative approach is called the multi-disciplinary team, or stroke team.
+Some physiotherapists, particularly in Kerala, specialize in conditions caused by changes in the brain, such as stroke and other neurological conditions like brain injury.
+These specialists, known as Neuro physios or neurological physiotherapists, play a crucial role in your recovery.
+If you're looking for a dedicated physiotherapist Kerala, these professionals can provide targeted care and support.

 Neuroplasticity and recovery